paladin-t/b8/docs/workshop.md

 Click `Unsubscribe` on an already subscribed disk in browser to stop following it.

-Unsubscribe mounted disk when removing it with `Unsubscribe` option checked, otherwise it will be only removed from local storage:
+Unsubscribe mounted disk when removing it with `Unsubscribe` option checked, otherwise it will be removed from local storage only:

 ![](imgs/workshop_remove.png)

 ### Pushing

 When you want to push modifications of a submitted disk, select the disk, then click `Community`, `Workshop`, `Push`.
-You will be prompted with a (similar to submission) dialog :
+It will prompt you with a (similar to submission) dialog :

 ![](imgs/workshop_push.png)